 -

-The 'Mission' variety in particular stands out for containing the highest levels of polyphenols, flavonoids and anthocyanins, and exhibiting the highest antioxidant capacity among the various fig types studied.
+The 'Mission' variety, in particular, stands out for containing the highest levels of polyphenols, flavonoids, and anthocyanins, and exhibiting the greatest antioxidant capacity among several types of figs studied.

 A generous fruit

-The dried Black Mission fig emerges from this analysis as a food of remarkable nutritional and functional value.
-Its concentrated profile of fiber, minerals, and potent antioxidants makes it an ally for digestive, cardiovascular, and bone health, as well as for blood glucose management.
-In the fitness field, it is an efficient source of energy and a key support for performance and recovery.
-Due to its nutrient density and superior bioactive properties, Dried Black Mission figs are establishing themselves as a superfood worthy of consideration in a balanced diet.
+Dried Black Mission figs emerge from this analysis as a food of remarkable nutritional and functional value.
+Their concentrated profile of fiber, minerals, and potent antioxidants makes them an ally for digestive, cardiovascular, and bone health, as well as for blood glucose management.
+In the fitness world, they are an efficient source of energy and a key support for performance and recovery.
+Due to their nutrient density and superior bioactive properties, Dried Black Mission figs are establishing themselves as a superfood worthy of consideration in a balanced diet.

 0 comments